-- Dirty Filter Alarm: If the outside air or return air filter differential pressure rises above the differential pressure switch setpoint, the microprocessor controller will activate an alarm. - Supply and Exhaust Air Proving Alarm: Microprocessor controller monitors fan proving on each blower and displays an alarm in case of blower failure. - Supply Air Flow Limit: If the supply air temperature drops below supply air low limits (35°F), the controller disables the unit and actives the alarm after preset time delay (300/ Sec). - Sensor Alarm: Microprocessor controller will send an alarm if a failed sensor is detected (temperature, pressure, relative humidity). - Other Alarms: High/Low Refrigerant Pressure
+- Dirty Filter Alarm: If the outside air or return air filter differential pressure rises above the differential pressure switch setpoint, the microprocessor controller will activate an alarm. - Supply and Exhaust Air Proving Alarm: Microprocessor controller monitors fan proving on each blower and displays an alarm in case of blower failure - Supply Air Flow Limit: If the supply air temperature drops below supply air low limits (35°F), the controller disables the unit and actives the alarm after preset time delay (300/ Sec). - Sensor Alarm: Microprocessor controller will send an alarm if a failed sensor is detected (temperature, pressure, relative humidity). - Fire Safety Shutdown Alarm: If the fire shutdown input is triggered, the controller disables the unit and activates the alarm output. - Refrigerant Leak Alarm: If a refrigerant leak is detected without an active Fire Safety Shutdown alarm, the controller will: activate an alarm, enable the unit, disable compressors, ignore supply air temperature alarms, open dampers and override supply fan speed.
+If the unit is equipped with direct gas heat, the heat will be disabled. - Other Alarms: High/Low Refrigerant Pressure